saluumaa/codsoft-restaurentMenu/README.md

 To view the design screens and interact with the prototype:

-1. [Step 1]
-2. [Step 2]
-3. [Step 3]

-[Provide instructions on how to view the design screens or prototype, if applicable.]
+1. Clone or download the repository to your local machine.
+3. Navigate through different screens using the provided links or buttons.
+4. Interact with the prototype as per the provided instructions.

 ---

 ## Contributing

 Contributions are welcome!
-If you have any suggestions or improvements for the Mobile Signup design, feel free to:
+If you have any suggestions or improvements for the Restaurant Menu design, feel free to:

 1. Fork the repository
 2. Make your changes